osm-uk/taginfo-to-gsheet/README.md

 # OSM TagInfo to Google Sheets

-A script to get information from the Open Street Map TagInfo API and add it to a Google Sheet.
+A script to get information from the Open Street Map TagInfo API and append it to a Google Sheet for further presentation.

 Intended to be run as a cronjob on a daily basis.

 ## Installation

+You need npm to install.
+This is bundled as part of [node.js](https://nodejs.org/en/).

 `npm i -g taginfo_to_gsheet`